erwindon/SaltGUI/README.md

   static: /srv/saltgui/static
   static_path: /static
 ```
+- Note that the cherrypi server is part of the salt-api package and has no separate installation.
+It is configured using the master configuration file.
+When configured using the above configurations, both the api calls and the html/js files are served by the cherrypy server.
+Therefore no additional web application server is needed.
+- Note that from the SaltGUI GIT repository, only the directory `saltgui` forms the actual SaltGUI web application.
-- Replace `/srv/saltgui` in the above config with the directory containing the saltgui html/js source files.
+- Replace each of the `/srv/saltgui` in the above config with the actual 'saltgui' directory from the GIT repository.
+Alternatively, you can create a soft-link /src/saltgui that points to the actual saltgui directory.
 - Restart everything with ``pkill salt-master && pkill salt-api && salt-master -d && salt-api -d``
 - You should be good to go.
 If you have any problems, open a GitHub issue.
 As always, SSL is recommended wherever possible but setup is beyond the scope of this guide.